williamahartman/Jamepad/README.md

   - Support for plugging/unplugging controllers at runtime.
   - Support for rumble
   - Button/Axis mappings for popular controllers.
   - A permissive license.
-You can include this use this library in commercial projects without sharing source.
+You can include this use this library in proprietary projects without sharing source.

 #### Stuff You Should Know About Jamepad